QBugs/qsmells-study-data/INSTRUCTIONS.md

 All commands / scripts have been tested and used on a Unix-based machine and therefore might not work on other operating systems, e.g., Windows.
 This document also assumes the reader is comfortable running bash commands and navigating in/out directories on the command line.

-The subsequent analyses require the following tools to be installed and available on your machine:
+The subsequent analyses require the following tools to be installed and available on your machine (unless the [docker](https://www.docker.com) option is used):
 - [GIT](https://git-scm.com) and [GNU wget](https://www.gnu.org/software/wget)
 - [Perl - Programming language](https://www.perl.org)
 - [GNU Parallel](https://www.gnu.org/software/parallel)